handshake-org/libhns/INSTALL.md

 =====

-This is a probably incomplete list of known hardware and operating systems that c-ares has been compiled for.
-If you know a system c-ares compiles and runs on, that isn't listed, please let us know!
+This is a probably incomplete list of known hardware and operating systems that hns has been compiled for.
+If you know a system hns compiles and runs on, that isn't listed, please let us know!

      - Alpha Tru64 v5.0 5.1